AIResponsibly/PaperSummaries/summaries/sustainability/large_lang_monkeys.md

 ## VI.
 RELATED WORK

-- **Topics Covered**:
 - Scaling inference compute, repeated sampling, scaling laws, and the impact of compute on LLM performance.

 ## VII.
 CONCLUSION